Eosinophilic gastroenteritis: Pathophysiology

 Peripheral blood eosinophilia and elevated serum IgE are usual but not universal.
 The damage to the gastrointestinal tract wall is caused by eosinophilic infiltration and degranulation.

 As a part of host defense mechanism, eosinophils are normally present in gastrointestinal mucosa, though the finding in deeper tissue is almost always pathologic.
 What triggers such dense infiltration in EG is not clear.
-It is possible that different pathogenetic mechanisms of disease is involved in several subgroups of patients.
-Food allergy and variable IgE response to food substances has been observed in some patients which implies role of hypersensitive response in pathogenesis.
+Different pathogenetic mechanisms of disease may be involved in several subgroups of patients.
+Food allergy and variable IgE response to food substances has been observed in some patients, which implies the role of hypersensitive response in pathogenesis.
 Many patients indeed have history of other atopic conditions like eczema, asthma, etc.

-Eosinophil recruitment into inflammatory tissue is a complex process, regulated by a number of inflammatory cytokines.
+Eosinophil recruitment into inflammatory tissue is a complex process, regulated by several inflammatory cytokines.
 In EG cytokines IL-3, IL-5 and granulocyte macrophage colony stimulating factor (GM-CSF) may be behind the recruitment and activation.
-They have been observed immunohistochemically in diseased intestinal wall.
+They have been observed immunohistochemically in the diseased intestinal wall.

 In addition eotaxin has been shown to have an integral role in regulating the homing of eosinophils into the lamina propria of stomach and small intestine.

-In the allergic subtype of disease, it is thought that food allergens cross the intestinal mucosa and trigger an inflammatory response that includes mast cell degranulation and recruitment of eosinophils.
+In the allergic subtype of disease, it is thought that food allergens cross the intestinal mucosa and trigger an inflammatory response that includes mast cell degranulation and eosinophil recruitment.